EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 See Section 5.5 in {{I-D.ietf-ace-coap-est}}.

 ## Message fragmentation
 The EDHOC key exchange with asymmetric keys and certificates for authentication can result in large messages.
 It is RECOMMENDED to prevent IP fragmentation, since it involves an error-prone datagram reconstitution.
 In addition, this specification targets resource constrained networks such as IEEE 802.15.4 where throughput is limited and fragment loss can trigger costly retransmissions.
 Even though ECC-based certificates are an improvement over the RSA or DSA counterparts, they can still amount to roughly a 1000 bytes per certificate depending on the used algorithms, curves, OIDs, Subject Alternative Names (SAN) and cert fields.
 Additionally, in response to a client request to /crts an EST-oscore server might answer with multiple certificates.
-This specification employs the CoAP Block1 and Block2 fragmentation mechanisms as described in Section 5.6 of {{I-D.ietf-ace-coap-est}} to limit the size of the CoAP payload.
+This is another motivation for the need for more compact EST payloads, see {{cbor-payloads}}.
+This specification further employs the CoAP Block1 and Block2 fragmentation mechanisms as described in Section 5.6 of {{I-D.ietf-ace-coap-est}} to limit the size of the CoAP payload.

 ## Delayed Responses